CiscoCloud/haproxy-consul/README.md

 First, you must set up a wildcard dns (using something like CloudFlare or [xip.io](http://xip.io)).
 This means that if your domain is `example.com`, any request to  a `<name>.example.com` will resolve to the IP of your haproxy container.

-Inside the haproxy container, a header match is used to map `<application>.example.com` to the service registered in consul under `aplication`.
+Inside the haproxy container, a header match is used to map `<application>.example.com` to the service registered in consul under `application`.

 ## Building